nasa/cumulus-orca/tasks/extract_filepaths_for_granule/README.md

 FUNCTIONS
     handler(event, context)
         Lambda handler.
-Extracts the filepath's for a granule from an input dict.
+Extracts the key's for a granule from an input dict.

         Args:
             event (dict): A dict with the following keys: